pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 ```

-- pnConfiguration (PNConfiguration) required.
-See Configuration.
+- pnConfiguration (Type: PNConfiguration) See Configuration.

 ### Sample code

 #### Initialize the PubNub client API

 ##### Required User ID
+Always set a persistent UserId.
+If not set, you cannot connect.

 ```
 1